Flash-Point/Projects/README.md

 -Automated KKBT Miner-
 Some collegues of mine signed up on a mining platform where they needed to manually login everyday to start the mine.
 I offered to create a script for them to automate this process.
-I have removed some sensitive data from the script.

 -Brainnest-
 I enrolled and completed a 5 week learnership training program for Frontend Development.